Henryk-Raskovisch/Caesar-Cipher/readme.md

-This project encrypts and decrypts a message based on the text the user types in.
+This project encrypts(encode) and decrypts(decode) a message based on the text the user types in.